V3R v1.4 — What's New

 Matte lamination, properly behaved

 Matte lamination has been rebuilt from the surface up.
-The old model lifted blacks toward grey when the gloss slider sat anywhere below maximum — a side-effect of an over-eager environmental haze that wasn't grounded in how matte film actually scatters light.
-That haze is gone, and what replaces it is a more honest dimming of sharp reflections that leaves your dark areas dark.
+The old over-eager environmental haze that lifted blacks toward grey is gone, replaced by a more honest dimming of sharp reflections that leaves dark areas dark.

-Three controls now do what they say.
-Matte ↔ Gloss moves cleanly between satin and full gloss.
-Matte Texture adds the subtle micro-roughness of a textured matte film.
-Matte Veil is the optional desaturating veil for the heaviest matte stocks.
-Every slider has a tooltip explaining its role, and the factory default of full gloss means enabling lamination doesn't surprise anyone.
+Three controls now do what they say: Matte ↔ Gloss moves between satin and full gloss, Matte Texture adds the micro-roughness of textured matte film, Matte Veil is the optional desaturating veil for the heaviest matte stocks.
+Tooltips on every slider, factory default of full gloss.

 New finishing effect